There are many reasons to buy your food locally.

-Locally grown food tastes better, and is better for you.
+Locally grown food tastes better and is better for you.
 The produce is vine-ripened and has been picked within the past couple of days.

 Contributing to local farms means that they do not have to sell their property.
-Not selling property means that the agricultural landscape, or “country”, will be protected from commercial development, not to mention it provides a home for many forms of wildlife.
+Not selling property means that the agricultural landscape, or “country”, will be protected from commercial development.
+In addition, it provides a home for many forms of wildlife.

 The Market gives farmers an additional outlet to sell their merchandise at a fair price.
 In addition, the downtown businesses also benefit because many Market customers patronize another nearby business.
 Bottom line: buying local keeps money within the community.